Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Free States and Free Operations

 Formulation of free states and operations sets the stage for any resource theory.
 An immediate next step is to quantify the amount of resource a state possesses.
-Before introducing measures for non-orthogonal coherence, let us enumerate the necessary requirements that we intuitively expect such a coherence measure $C^{NO}$ to satisfy.
+Towards this aim, we propose the following geometric measure of non-orthogonal coherence.